josev2046/Video-Question-Answering-with-Twelve-Labs-and-Pixeltable/PiXELTABLE.md

-# Pixeltable: Infrastructure & multimodal AI cheatsheet
+# Pixeltable: Infrastructure & multimodal AI

 Pixeltable is a declarative data infrastructure specifically engineered for multimodal AI applications.
 It unifies data storage, orchestration, and model inference into a single table-based interface, eliminating the need for fragmented pipelines involving separate vector databases and manual glue code.